givensuman/tryvial/README.md

 ```
 ## Usage

-The package exports two functions: `tryto` and `tryto.sync`

-These simplify code by wrapping the provided function in a try/catch block.
+`tryto` simplifies code by wrapping the provided function in a try/catch block.
 If an error is thrown, you can provide an optional fallback function to handle the error.
 If you enable the retry functionality, the package will attempt to retry the operation a specified number of times.
+It's also got timeout support, fallbacks, the works.

 That's the gist of it, here's the implementation: